Protecting Your Computer From Physical and Systemic Damage

 - When cleaning the monitor screen, do not spray directly onto the surface.
 Instead, spray onto a microfiber cloth and gently clean the screen with the cloth.

-- Don’t Eat While You Work – Sometimes, it is tempting to keep working while eating or drinking.
+- Eating and Drinking Away from Computers – It is tempting to keep working while eating or drinking.
 It is not a good practice as crumbs and liquids getting into your PC or laptop can damage or destroy the device.
-What to do if you spill water on your laptop?

 - Power it down immediately